kcpatra45/kcpatra45.github.io/pestalozzi.md

 later I found myself in Cambridge, Massachusetts conducting cutting-edge research on exoplanets.

 Pestalozzi changed my life and it continues to do so for many young people around the world.
-If you would like to know more about Pestalozzi and/or wish to contribute to their mission, feel free to reach out to me or visit their website at https://pestalozzi.org.uk/.
+If you would like to know more about Pestalozzi and/or wish to contribute to their mission, feel free to reach out to me or visit their website at [The Pestalozzi International Foundation](https://pestalozzi.org.uk/).

 I'll end this page with a few pictures from my time at Pestalozzi.
 (It's been a long time since these pictures were taken and I have mostly forgotten who took them.
 So I apologize for the missing credits.
 If you see this page